MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-LabelPolicyRule.md

 Get-LabelPolicyRule | Format-Table -Auto Name,LabelName
 ```

-This example returns summary information for all label policy rules.
+This example returns summary information for all sensitivity label policy rules.

 ### Example 2
 ```
 Get-LabelPolicyRule -Identity lptr-a7be6cf1-fa3d-4614-924b-473820284997
 ```

-This example returns detailed information about the label policy rule with the specified Name value.
+This example returns detailed information about the sensitivity label policy rule with the specified Name value.

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the label policy rule that you want to view.
+The Identity parameter specifies the sensitivity label policy rule that you want to view.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name